David-Haim/concurrencpp/README.md

         Returns the number of enqueued tasks at the moment of invocation.
         This number can change quickly by the time the application handles it, it should be used as a hint.
         This method is thread safe.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
     */
     size_t size() const noexcept;